-Rome’s opera house is the site of memorials to two tenors: Beniamino Gigli and Nicola Ugo Stame.
+Rome’s opera house has memorials to two tenors: Beniamino Gigli and Nicola Ugo Stame.

 In front of the opera house is an airy piazza.
 It was called Piazza Dell’ Opera until the late 1950s, when it was renamed Piazza Beniamino Gigli.